carl6227/POSfinalProject/README.md

-Clone this repo to htdocs and run no need to import database because our database is  on remotemysql.com, an online database Our Group:
+Clone this repo to htdocs and run.
+No need to import database because our database is  on remotemysql.com, an online database Our Group:

 Patrick Carl Glinogo